 Electronic health record systems are a tremendous resource to have in your medical practice; gone are the days of dealing with miscommunications due to illegible handwriting or losing a patient’s file in a mountain of other files.
 With the advancements in technology, EHR systems demonstrate how utilizing technology can streamline your practice and the overall patient care journey.
 However, while there are pros to implementing an EHR system, there are also cons to consider.
-Keep reading to learn more about electronic health records pros and cons, plus what HIPAA regulations state!
+Keep reading to learn more about the pros and cons of electronic health records, plus what HIPAA regulations state.

 What Is An EHR System?

 An electronic health record (EHR) system is essentially a digital, centralized collection of patient information and medical history.
 An EHR system enables updates in real-time and provides a comprehensive, patient-centered experience to make information available immediately and securely to other authorized users and entities.
 EHR systems have the power to compile multiple factors pertaining to a patient’s wellness in one place which allows for a broader overview of the patient’s entire healthcare journey.

 - Lab results

 Overall, EHR systems help streamline a patient’s overall healthcare journey and enable collaborative care across authorized providers and other medical practices.

 As defined by the Centers for Disease Control and Prevention (CDC), “The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that requires the creation of national standards to protect sensitive patient health information from being disclosed without the patient’s consent or knowledge.”
 Basically, this Act establishes protections for the use and sharing of personal health information and secures a patient’s privacy.